jdiamond/pointless/README.md

 Like `Array.prototype.slice`, but works with array-like objects.
 Both `start` and `end` arguments are required, but you can pass in `undefined` for `end` to slice from `start` to the end of the array.
+If that bothers you, use `P.skip`.

     P([ 1, 2, 3, 4 ]).slice(1, 2) // P([ 2, 3 ])